gmp26/CMEP-glossary/md/a/addition_method.md

-A process whereby the sum of two or more numbers or quantities is found .
+A process whereby the sum of two or more numbers or quantities is found.